mbi2gs/fungicidal_bact_genomics/README.md

- help                                        : Show this help message build-image                                 : Build the docker image for notebooks build-graphlan                              : Build the docker image for graphlan run-notebook                                : Run the notebook server stop-notebook                               : Stop the notebook server get-url                                     : Get the URL of the notebook server
+ help                                        : Show this help message build-image                                 : Build the docker image for notebooks build-graphlan                              : Build the docker image for graphlan build-alluvial                              : Build the docker image for ggalluvial run-notebook                                : Run the notebook server stop-notebook                               : Stop the notebook server get-url                                     : Get the URL of the notebook server